 - Was the matcha shade-grown, and for low long?

 - What do I know about this matcha supplier?

 Knowing the answers to these questions will help you buy the best matcha product for what you want to use it for!

-Matcha is largely associated with body, mind, and spiritual health and is known to deliver Zen Mind (a calm, alert focus) throughout Eastern cultures.
+Matcha is primarily associated with body, mind and spiritual health and is known to deliver Zen Mind (a calm, alert focus) throughout Eastern cultures.
 High-quality matcha is packed with antioxidants and caffeine, creating a natural energy boost.
-Other steeped green teas are considered healthy because of the antioxidants, but water can only extract a small amount of the nutritional properties, making matcha exponentially more healthful since the entire leaf is ingested.
+Other steeped green teas are considered healthy because of the antioxidants.
+Still, water can only extract a small amount of the nutritional properties, making matcha exponentially more healthful since the entire leaf is ingested.